aperture-sh/tank-terraform/README.md

 * You will need a working AZ CLI (setup using `az login`).
 * Set necessary variables in `terraform.tfvars`.
 The docker login is needed to pull the tank image.
 * Set number of nodes, instance_type or other variables as needed.
-* `terraform init` to setup terraform environment
+* `terraform ini ./azure` to setup terraform environment
-* `terraform apply` so setup infrastructre in Azure
+* `terraform apply --var-file azure/terraform.tfvars azure` so setup infrastructre in Azure
-* Wait until instances are running
-* `ansible-playbook -i ./tank-ansible/azure-hosts tank-ansible/site.yml` to provision tank and needed components on nodes.
-* A simple NGINX load balancer is then running on the first Azure Virtual Machine instance.

 ## Tank Terraform OpenStack